cap-js/cds-intellij/DEVELOPMENT.md

    1. Add the following line to `local.properties`:
       `local.cdsLspFromTar = true`
    2. Reference the path of the output `.tgz` file in the `@sap/cds-lsp` dependency in `lsp/package.json`, with a `file:` prefix.
-   3. Run `./gradlew runIde` to start the sandbox IDE with the modified LSP server.
+   3. Run `./gradlew runIde` (or `./gradlew runWebStorm`)  to start the sandbox IDE with the modified LSP server.
 Each run will use the newest version of the `.tgz` file.

 #### Debugging